setastart/GalaxiaEditor/documentation/draft.md

 - Content editor
     - To be fully customized by the developer so the editors only use what they need
-    - Trix WYSIWYG HTML editing.
+    - Rich WYSIWYG HTML editing using [Rico](https://github.com/setastart/Rico).

 - History